centrifuge/documentation/docs/overview/Introduction.md

 Centrifuge OS uses Merkel trees fir proving data validation for documents.
 In the Centrifuge OS, Merkel trees can be used to share the subset of a document with a third party to prove authenticity of the whole data structure while keeping the rest of the document private.

+## Webhooks

+An application using Webhooks will POST a message to an URL when certain events occur.
+In the Centrifuge OS, webhooks are generally a REST API endpoint that you can set the in the `config.yaml` file.
+Currently, webhooks for Centrifuge node exist in the Ethereum blockchain and are not maintained by the Centrifuge node.

 ## Centrifuge OS Architecture

 The core components of the Centrifuge OS are: